Back to Rock Island

 Summary

-The African church and burial ground were near where Jan Evertsen Bout had built a house on land he had purchased from Michael Reyniersz Pauw.
+The African church and burial ground were near where Jan Evertsen Bout had built a house on land in Communipaw that he had purchased from Michael Reyniersz Pauw.
 The Bout House, as it was known, was abandoned by its owner and became an inn where hard cider and rum were served to a clientele of less than stellar reputation.
 It was said that gambling and prostitution were common practices at the old Bout House.
 It was a place where no one of good standing from Bergen would ever go.

-BACK TO ROCK ISLAND II
+ROCK ISLAND II

 Hillside College - Sometime in the mid-2000s